 Fair Housing Sonoma County

-The federal Fair Housing Act makes it illegal to discriminate on the basis of race, color, religion, gender, national origin, familial status, and disability.
-Fair Housing Sonoma County offers free, non-biased services available to all tenants, agents and landlords who live in, manage, or own property in Sonoma County.
+The federal Fair Housing Act makes it illegal to discriminate on the basis of race, color, religion, gender, national origin, familial status, and disability. tenants, agents and landlords who live in, manage, or own property in Sonoma County.
 Problems relating to rental housing such as eviction, 3-day Notice to Vacate, rent increases, unpaid rent, repairs, reasonable accommodations, damages, deposits, privacy, discrimination or lease, and rental agreement questions.
 Fair Housing workshops will be presented to organizations such as the Realtors Association, property owners and property managers, and cover Housing Practices.

 Farm to Fight Hunger